arthurbrenno/architecture/README.md

 ### Logging

-Overture's logging module is built on top of [Loguru](https://github.com/Delgan/loguru) and [Rich](https://github.com/willmcgugan/rich) to provide enhanced logging capabilities with colorful and structured output.
+Architecture's logging module is built on top of [Loguru](https://github.com/Delgan/loguru) and [Rich](https://github.com/willmcgugan/rich) to provide enhanced logging capabilities with colorful and structured output.

 **Configuration:**